Father of the Bride

 Theme

-Nina tells George "You're not losing a daughter, you're gaining a son," articulating the film's central theme about accepting change and growth in family relationships rather than clinging to the past.
+Nina tells George "You're not losing a daughter, you're gaining a son," articulating the film's central theme about accepting change and letting go.
+George dismisses this, revealing his resistance to the truth he must eventually embrace.

 Worldbuilding